Microsoft Copilot: Copilot Pro

 In January 2024, a premium service, Microsoft Copilot Pro, was launched, costing US$20 monthly.
 According to Microsoft, this version of Copilot would provide priority access to newer models, including GPT-4 Turbo, during peak usage periods.
 It would also give access to the Copilot GPT Builder, which lets users create custom Copilot chatbots, access to features inside Copilot Labs, an early-access program for in-development features, and allow for higher resolution in images generated by Microsoft Designer's Image Creator.

+Copilot Studio

+Microsoft Copilot Studio is a low-code platform launched by Microsoft in November 2023 that allows organizations to create and customize AI-powered copilots.
+The platform allows copilots to connect with websites, internal business workflows, and external data sources, including third-party applications and services.
+Copilot Studio integrates with Microsoft 365 Copilot and Azure OpenAI Service.

 Chatbots

-Several default chatbots are available in Microsoft Copilot, including the standard Copilot chatbot as well as Microsoft Designer, which is oriented towards the use of its Image Creator to generate images based on text prompts.
-Others include "Travel Planner", "Cooking Assistant", and "Fitness Trainer".
+Several default chatbots were available in Microsoft Copilot, including the standard Copilot chatbot as well as Microsoft Designer, which is oriented towards the use of its Image Creator to generate images based on text prompts.
+Others included "Travel Planner", "Cooking Assistant", and "Fitness Trainer".

 Plugins

 Copilot supports plugins for Instacart, Kayak, Klarna, OpenTable, Shop from Shopify, and Suno AI.

 Copilot Voice

 Copilot Voice allows users to engage with Copilot in real-time voice conversations.
 The feature utilizes OpenAI's GPT-4o model, which has the capability to understand and generate audio.